 Monitoring data for MW 35-7-8-1 are plotted in Figure 2-5.
-As summarized in Table 2-4, the net change in wellhead and downhole pressures is 8.81 psi and -19.02 psi respectively for the 19-year period of record.
-The net change in the calculated water level in the well for this period is -88.39 feet.
+As summarized in Table 2-4, the net change in wellhead and downhole pressures is 47.03 psi and -34.53 psi respectively for the 20-year period of record.
+The net change in the calculated water level in the well for this period is -141.48 feet.

 Figure 2-5 shows a relatively stable wellhead pressure (12 to 13.5 psia) prior to installation of the Level Troll instrument on June 30, 2009.
 After the transducer change-out, there was a build-up in wellhead pressure from 11.52 psia on June 30, 2009 to 33.76 psia on July 3, 2009 followed by frequent fluctuations in wellhead pressure ranging between 19 psia and 38 psia through January 18, 2010.
 Between January 19, 2010 and January 30, 2010, the wellhead pressure rose from 38 psia to 49 psia and then has remained fairly stable through January 1, 2018.
 The relatively stable wellhead pressure curve prior to June 30, 2009 is inconsistent with the fluctuating and notably higher pressure measurements recorded after June 30, 2009.
 Likewise, the lower Level Troll has recorded frequent downhole pressure fluctuations (between 129 and 142 psia) not previously observed in well pressure data prior to June 30, 2009.
 The higher well pressure regime since August 2010 may indicate complete well shut-in was not achieved until after the Level Troll cable wellhead seals were replaced on August 18, 2010.
 Some higher magnitude pressure fluctuations in the lower transducer began occurring in December of 2012 and were continuing through the current period of record during winter (cold) periods.
 In the summer of 2019, the lower transducer and cable were replaced as planned to address the cold weather pressure spikes.
-Initial data from December 2019 seems to indicate the pressure fluctuations, while minimized compared to the past four years, continue to persist.
-Since the well was blown down for the instrument replacement, the wellhead pressure has remained approximately 30 psi below the previous fairly static observed pressure for the previous approximate ten years.
-This pressure likely represented gas trapped in the wellbore above fluid level which after release has yet to build to the previous pressure.
+The upper transducer was replaced due to failure.
+Following those repairs and during the subsequent shut-in, the wellhead pressure declined for a period of several months until April 1st of 2020.
+Since then, there has been a significant, fairly steady wellhead pressure increase of over 40 psi through January 1st of 2021, which may relate to increased groundwater production in the vicinity.
+No pressure spikes were observed in the lower transducer data in the cold months of 2020, indicating the cable replacement in 2019 was successful.

-Pressure Transducer Data South Fork Texas Creek Well MW-35-7-8-1
+Figure 2-5 Pressure Transducer Data South Fork Texas Creek Well MW-35-7-8-1

 Figure 2-6 charts the pressure data for well MW 35-7-8-2, which exhibits an entirely different pressure regime than the deeper monitoring well MW 35-7-8-1.
 Figure 2-6 shows nearly equal wellhead and downhole pressures for the period of record when the well is completely shut in.
-For example, wellhead and downhole pressures recorded on January 1, 2020 were 83.47 psia and 83.89 psia respectively under shut-in conditions.
+For example, wellhead and downhole pressures recorded on January 1, 2021 were 76.48 psia and 76.88 psia respectively under shut-in conditions.
 Based on the period of record to date, incomplete well shut-in is indicated whenever the well pressure drops below about 70 psia.